bayusegara27/vrc-auto-fish/README.en-US.md

 An auto-fishing script for the VRChat world **FISH!**.
 It supports YOLO object detection and a PD controller to automate casting, hooking, and the fishing mini-game.

+I'm not very familiar with how YouTube works, so I’m not able to publish videos there myself.
+For now, people will mostly need to figure things out on their own.
+If any user is already fully familiar with how to use it and would be willing to help publish a tutorial video, I would be very grateful.

 ## Features

 - **Automatic casting / hooking**: Detects bite animations and completes the fishing loop automatically